 Mandi: I think one of the last things to delegate is sales for most people unless you’re just terrible with people and then you might want to delegate that sooner and you just have other skills other way.
 I think marketing strategy is one that you delegate later too but you would be apt to be hiring brains like yourself.
 You want to hire like the brains and then hire out the hands to do it, the cheap hands, the expensive brains.
 So just looking at the different tasks that you have and knowing whether you’re going to be delegating it to a brains person or a hands person because the cost and the level of skill they provide are quite different.
 Yeah, so I think it’s just really a matter of the things that you delegate are what’s causing the most bottlenecks for you right away.

-Mandi: Then the biggest breakdowns, just kind of fixing them as you go along and then it’s just really more of like this is the easiest thing to delegate then this then this then this and then at the end of the day you’ll be at a point where you can delegate your entire service delivery and then your entire marketing process and then maybe the last thing is your sales process, the actual sales conversations as an example.
+Mandi: Then the biggest breakdowns, just kind of fixing them as you go along and then it’s just really more of like this is the easiest thing to delegate then this and then at the end of the day you’ll be at a point where you can delegate your entire service delivery and then your entire marketing process and then maybe the last thing is your sales process, the actual sales conversations as an example.

 john: I actually [inaudible 00:22:45].
 Because you’re right, a lot of times you have to build the foundational framework, get yourself freed up so you can do the strategic work.
 But ultimately I think if you have a business you want to sell or that you want to really scale, I do think that the two things you just mentioned last, what your product, the thing that makes you money, somebody else has to be able to do that and landing big clients.
 Somebody else has to be able to do that at some point.
 I agree with you, those are probably the last things but I think until you can get those two pieces, the business will always be owner dependent and I think that to me, at least in my point of view, that’s like the ultimate goal, to extract yourself.